Fiberglass vs Pleated Air Filters

 Advantages

 • Filtration Capacity: Pleated filters have a large surface area for filtration, and this capacity to remove contaminants from the air also increases.
-So these filters are best for houses that have high amounts of airborne particles.
+So these filters are best for apartments that have high amounts of airborne particles.

 • MERV Ratings: Pleated filters have MERV ratings between 8 and 13, which means they effectively capture small particles.
 The contaminants of size 1 micron or more are eliminated by these filters.